 Time Management: This is the most important part of the examination, it depends upon how you attempt the question, how you manage to give time to sections that need more time which can get over in few minutes.

-The most important subjects to focus on in these left 15 days are:
+The most important subjects to focus during the last 15 days are:

 - Number Series